mrlesmithjr/dotfiles/README.md

 ### .gitconfig

-Make sure to reset the user, email and other personal settings.
+Make sure to reset the user, email, and other personal settings.
 Or you'll be using mine.

 ```bash
  git config --global --unset commit.gpgsign